-We have been sponsored a new Volvo XC60 emergency response car for attending to jobs mainly in the South of Cumbria but work is also ongoing to secure sponsorship for two more emergency response vehicles to be used in other parts of the region.
+We have been sponsored three Volvo emergency response cars for attending to jobs.
+These are based in the South, West & Centre of the patch with plans to fundraise for a fourth to be located in the North of the patch.

-The Doctors are continuing to use the Charity to pay for the entire cost of approved courses plus paying for locum cover their work while away from their place of work.
+The Doctors are continuing to use the Charity to pay for the entire cost of approved courses plus paying for locum cover while away from their place of work.
 This is so vitally important in order that we are able to maintain and improve our skills in immediate medical care.

-The web site at www.beepdoctors.co.uk is constantly being updated by Lisa Jackson from Acorn Marketing & this ensures, along with our social media presence, that we have an up-to-date information presence to members of the public.
+The web site at www.beepdoctors.co.uk is constantly being updated & this ensures, along with our social media presence, that we have an up-to-date information presence to members of the public.

 The Charity has been as busy as ever this year attending to mainly road traffic accidents (RTC's) but also other emergencies, including some farming accidents.
-From figures collected in the Penrith area, the total numbers of call-outs has been similar compared to previous years at around 150.
+From figures collected over the year, the total number of call-outs has been slightly more than compared to previous years at around 230.
 The proportions which were due to RTC's was again much the same as last year at 75%, with only 7% being due to medical reasons and 18% due to accidents (such as farming/leisure).
 These figures are pretty much identical to the last few years.